LexGlu/ecommerce_website/README.md

 - PostgreSQL with Adminer
 - Celery with Redis as message broker
 - Redis as cache
-- Nginx
+- Nginx as reverse proxy
-- Gunicorn
+- Gunicorn as WSGI server
+- Elasticsearch for real-time product search
 - AWS EC2 instance
 - Godaddy domain
 - TLS certificate from Cloudflare
 - Python
+- AJAX for async requests to the server and Elasticsearch
 - HTML, CSS, Bootstrap, JS

 Some of the features:
 - User registration and login
-- Product list page
-- Product detail page
+- Product catalog with filtering and sorting
-- Product search
+- Real-time product search
+- Interactive shopping cart and checkout
 - Product reviews
-- Dynamic shopping cart and checkout
 - Async email sending with Celery (using Gmail SMTP)
 - Order history
 - Admin panel